 The ultimate parent company is Liberty Mutual Holding Company Inc. (hereinafter referred to as Liberty Mutual or, LMHC).
-Liberty Mutual is a diversified global insurer and one of the largest Property and Casualty (P&C) insurers in the U.S. Functionally, the two major business units of the Liberty Mutual Insurance group are Global Retail Markets (GRM) and Global Risk Solutions (GRS).
-LMIE is part of the Liberty Specialty Markets (LSM) segment, which in turn is part of the GRS business unit.
-LMIE is also part of a sub-group of companies consolidating into Liberty International European Holdings, S.L.U. (hereinafter referred to as LIEH or "the holding company").
+LMIE is part of GRSI and is also part of a sub-group of companies consolidating into Liberty International European Holdings, S.L.U. (hereinafter referred to as LIEH or "the holding company").